 Change management manages a series of structured actions and processes by which an organization transitions from its current situation into a new desired situation.
 The principal aims to reach a new situation in the most effective way.

-The art of Change Management is knowing exactly where you want to end up.
-For instance, if the company wants to resize from a thousand employers to eight hundred employers, it can then use the Change Management process to get the company's desired future state, which will cause the company to have eight hundred cheerful people.
+The art of change management knows exactly where you want to end up.
+For instance, if the company wants to resize from a thousand employers to eight hundred employers, it can then use the Change Management process to get the company's desired future state.
 We must see change Management as a process by which you manage everything that needs to be done to get from the current situation to the desired situation at a specific time (maybe within some years).

-• The reason behind the change must be explained in a clear and understanding of why Individuals should understand the need for change and be able to act upon it.
+– The reason behind the change must be explained in a clear understanding of why Individuals should understand the need for change and be able to act upon it.

-• The leaders should engage themselves in the change process and embrace it, then they can easily manage the team members' reaction to the change.
+– The leaders should engage themselves in the change process and embrace it, then they can easily manage the team member's reactions to the change.
 By having potent and upskill leadership, the process of change will be executed more smoothly.

 Once these factors in change management methodology are acknowledged, they can execute change management.